 |Double-click left button||Zoom to 100%|

-Show the info window with the properties of the last pixel clicked.
-To see the info non-stop, turn on the info button
+Show the info dialog with the properties of the last pixel clicked.
+In order to see the info non-stop - turn on the info dialog button

 |Page Up/Page Down||Switch between render elements|